simonmichael/shelltestrunner/README.md

 we at Joyful Corp. can help.

-**shelltestrunner** is a command-line tool for testing other command-line programs, or general shell commands, on (eg) GNU/Linux, Mac and Windows.
+**shelltestrunner** is a command-line tool for testing other command-line programs, or general shell commands, on (eg) Unix, Mac and Windows.

 It reads tests which specify a command to run, some input, and the expected stdout, stderr, and exit status output.
 It can run tests in